matt-graham/mici/README.md

  [`mici.systems`](https://matt-graham.github.io/mici/docs/systems.html) - Hamiltonian systems encapsulating model functions and their derivatives

    * `EuclideanMetricSystem` - systems with a metric on the position space with a constant matrix representation,
-   * `GaussianEuclideanMetricSystem` - systems in which the target distribution is defined by a density with respect to the standard Gaussian measure on the position space allowing analytically solving for flow corresponding to the quadratic components of Hamiltonian (Shahbaba et al., 2014),
+   * `GaussianEuclideanMetricSystem` - systems in which the target distribution is defined by a density with respect to the standard Gaussian measure on the position space allowing analytically solving for flow corresponding to the quadratic components of Hamiltonian ([Shahbaba et al., 2014](#shababa2014split)),
-   * `RiemannianMetricSystem` - systems with a metric on the position space with a position-dependent matrix representation (Girolami and Calderhead, 2011),
+   * `RiemannianMetricSystem` - systems with a metric on the position space with a position-dependent matrix representation ([Girolami and Calderhead, 2011](#girolami2011riemann)),
-   * `SoftAbsRiemannianMetricSystem`  - system with *SoftAbs* eigenvalue-regularised Hessian of negative log target density as metric matrix representation (Betancourt, 2013),
+   * `SoftAbsRiemannianMetricSystem`  - system with *SoftAbs* eigenvalue-regularised Hessian of negative log target density as metric matrix representation ([Betancourt, 2013](#betancourt2013general)),
-   * `DenseConstrainedEuclideanMetricSystem` - Euclidean-metric system subject to holonomic constraints (Hartmann and Schütte, 2005; Brubaker, Salzmann and Urtasun, 2012; Lelièvre, Rousset and Stoltz, 2018) with a dense constraint function Jacobian matrix,
+   * `DenseConstrainedEuclideanMetricSystem` - Euclidean-metric system subject to holonomic constraints ([Hartmann and Schütte, 2005](#hartmann2005constrained); [Brubaker, Salzmann and Urtasun, 2012](#brubaker2012family); [Lelièvre, Rousset and Stoltz, 2018](#lelievre2018hybrid)) with a dense constraint function Jacobian matrix,

 [`mici.integrators`](https://matt-graham.github.io/mici/docs/integrators.html) - symplectic integrators for Hamiltonian dynamics

-  * `LeapfrogIntegrator` - explicit leapfrog (Störmer-Verlet) integrator for separable Hamiltonian systems (Leimkulher and Reich, 2004),
+  * `LeapfrogIntegrator` - explicit leapfrog (Störmer-Verlet) integrator for separable Hamiltonian systems ([Leimkulher and Reich, 2004](#leimkuhler2004simulating)),
-  * `ImplicitLeapfrogIntegrator` - implicit (or generalised) leapfrog integrator for non-separable Hamiltonian systems (Leimkulher and Reich, 2004),
+  * `ImplicitLeapfrogIntegrator` - implicit (or generalised) leapfrog integrator for non-separable Hamiltonian systems ([Leimkulher and Reich, 2004](#leimkuhler2004simulating)),
-  * `ConstrainedLeapfrogIntegrator` - constrained leapfrog integrator for Hamiltonian systems subject to holonomic constraints (Andersen, 1983; Leimkuhler and Reich, 1994)
+  * `ConstrainedLeapfrogIntegrator` - constrained leapfrog integrator for Hamiltonian systems subject to holonomic constraints ([Andersen, 1983](#andersen1983rattle); [Leimkuhler and Reich, 1994](#leimkuhler1994symplectic))

 [`mici.samplers`](https://matt-graham.github.io/mici/docs/samplers.html) - MCMC samplers for peforming inference

-  * `StaticMetropolisHMC` - Static integration time Hamiltonian Monte Carlo with Metropolis accept step (Duane et al., 1987),
+  * `StaticMetropolisHMC` - Static integration time Hamiltonian Monte Carlo with Metropolis accept step ([Duane et al., 1987](duane1987hybrid)),
-  * `RandomMetropolisHMC` - Random integration time Hamiltonian Monte Carlo with Metropolis accept step (Mackenzie, 1989),
+  * `RandomMetropolisHMC` - Random integration time Hamiltonian Monte Carlo with Metropolis accept step ([Mackenzie, 1989](#mackenzie1989improved)),
-  * `DynamicMultinomialHMC` - Dynamic integration time Hamiltonian Monte Carlo with multinomial sampling from trajectory (Hoffman and Gelman, 2014; Betancourt, 2017).
+  * `DynamicMultinomialHMC` - Dynamic integration time Hamiltonian Monte Carlo with multinomial sampling from trajectory ([Hoffman and Gelman, 2014](#hoffman2014nouturn); [Betancourt, 2017](#betancourt2017conceptual)).

 ## Example: sampling on a torus

 <img src='images/torus-samples.gif' width='360px'/>

 A simple complete example of using the package to compute approximate samples from a distribution on a two-dimensional torus embedded in a three-dimensional space is given below.
 The computed samples are visualised in the animation above.
-Here we use `autograd` to automatically construct functions to calculate the required derivatives (gradient of negative log density of target distribution and Jacobian of constraint function) and sample four chains in parallel using `multiprocess`.
+Here we use `autograd` to automatically construct functions to calculate the required derivatives (gradient of negative log density of target distribution and Jacobian of constraint function), sample four chains in parallel using `multiprocess` and use `matplotlib` to plot the samples.

 ```Python
 from mici import systems, integrators, samplers